D-Soft-Tech/DPrefs/README.md

 }
 ```

 If for any reason you want the preferences to only have an activity scope, then instead initialize the library in the ``onCreate()`` callback function of the activity as shown below:
+\- Kotlin:
 ``` kt
 class MyActivity : AppCompatActivity() {
   override fun onCreate(savedInstanceState: Bundle?) {